itijyou/ademxapp/README.md

 * Planned
     + Training code
-    + Segmentation results with multi-scale testing on Cityscapes
     + Results on VOC using COCO for pre-training
+    + Model A1 trained on VOC and Citycapes.

 ### Image classification